apache/camel/CONTRIBUTING.md

 Once you've got involved as above, we may well invite you to be a committer.
 See [How do I become a committer](http://camel.apache.org/how-do-i-become-a-committer.html) for more details.

 The first step is contributing to the project; if you want to take that a step forward and become a fellow committer on the project then see the [Committer Guide](https://camel.apache.org/manual/latest/faq/how-do-i-become-a-committer.html)

-## More resources

-Git is not a brand new technology and therefore Camel is not the only ASF project thinking about using it.
-So here are some more resources you mind find useful:
-- [https://gitbox.apache.org/repos/asf/camel.git](https://gitbox.apache.org/repos/asf/camel.git): Apache Camel GitBox repository
-- [http://wiki.apache.org/general/GitAtApache](http://wiki.apache.org/general/GitAtApache): Some basic notes about git@asf
-- [http://git.apache.org/](http://git.apache.org/): List of git-mirrors at ASF